rubyreferences/rubyref/jekyll/developing/libraries.md

 #### Crafting your own gems

-RubyGems.org has [several guides](http://guides.rubygems.org/) about
+RubyGems.org has <a href='http://guides.rubygems.org/' class='remote'
-this topic.
-You may also want to investigate [Bundler](http://bundler.io/), a generic tool which helps you manage an application’s dependencies and may be used along RubyGems.
+target='_blank'>several guides</a> about this topic.
+You may also want to investigate <a href='http://bundler.io/' class='remote' target='_blank'>Bundler</a>, a generic tool which helps you manage an application’s dependencies and may be used along RubyGems.